 Start taking photos of friends and family.
 Print them out.
 For Thanksgiving, give each person their photo, and ask them to write on the back what they are thankful for this year.

 You can also use this same idea for New Year’s.
 Just have everyone write their main resolution on the back.
 Next year, see how well they did!

 You can also take additional photos and use them for Christmas ornaments.
 Cut frames out of construction paper, or make them with Popsicle sticks.
 Decorate them with glitter.

 When the frames are dry, glue a photo to the back and attach a hook.
 Hang them on the tree.
 (This is a great craft idea you can do with the kids!)

-This works great for any holiday or gathering.
+New traditions such as a Scavenger Hunt works great for any holiday or gathering.
 Prepare ahead of time by making up clues.
 Each clue will lead to another, until the Grand Prize is found.

 You can also do this in groups.
 Give each group the first clue, then let them start hunting.
 If you do groups, color code the clues and send them in different directions.
 The first group to reach the Grand Prize gets to claim it!

 For instance – out here, we use two colors.
 One color may have to go to the chicken coop first, while the other color leads to the greenhouse.
 From there, we continue with different locations, until the final clue leads directly to the Grand Prize.

 Clues can be handwritten (but still cryptic).
 You can also use pictures that are hand-drawn or cut from magazines.
 If we chose to do that, we may use a picture of an egg for the first group’s clue, and a seedling for the second.

 The prize can be simple.
 A bag of candy, dollar store items (like bubbles and a huge pair of sunglasses).
 Just make it fun and simple.